msolberg/ansible-dsl/README.md

 Four roles are defined:

 The “X86Platform” role deploys a virtual instance on OpenStack and adds it to the dynamic inventory of the playbook run.
-The parameters of the instance deployment can be overridden in the PCDB configuration file.
+The parameters of the instance deployment can be overridden in the DSL configuration file.
 The deployment parameters could also be abstracted away in the logic of the playbook as an enhancement.

 The “RHELPlatform” role configures the operating system of the deployed instance.
 It configures the system to be managed by Satellite, runs Puppet configuration management on the node, and sets any given kernel parameters.